Matteo-Spina/sandbox-react-spa/README.md

 ### Code Style

-ESLint config are in `package.json`.
+Custom rules for ESlint was added in `package.json`.

 ### Deployment